SUPPORT WORKERS

 The people we care for

-Many of the young people we support have very tragic backgrounds and have often been through the care system or mental health care which may have not worked for them.
+The young people we support have very tragic backgrounds and have often been through the care system or mental health care which has have not worked for them.
 Many will be managing multiple personal challenges.
-In some cases these challenges stem from childhood trauma and in extreme cases, abuse.
+In many cases these challenges stem from childhood trauma and in extreme cases, abuse.
 This is why we exist.

 Our team and a little about their roles

 Our team of support workers are the ones who truly make a difference to young people’s lives.
 Isn’t it quite something to be able to say that.
-They’re an interesting mixture of individuals and what unites them is an innate sense of caring for others and helping them do the right thing.
+They’re an interesting mixture of individuals and what unites them is an innate sense of caring for others and helping them make the right decisions.

-They’re people from the care sector, military-leavers, teachers, ex-medical people, close protection and more.
+They’re people from all walks of life; some are from the care sector, military-leavers, teachers, police, ex-medical people, emergency services, close protection and more.

 You’ll become a crucial part of the young person’s life, working with them as a mentor and even protector within the setting supporting the family, or at another locality provided by the local authority.
-You’ll help them develop many skills over time as part of their individual care plan.
+You’ll keep them safe, help them develop life skills from the everyday to the bigger decisions they’ll need to make in the their during their lives.
+This work feeds directly into their positive behaviour strategies and their individual care plan.

-It’s true that the role can be both mentally and often physically challenging as most of our service users will display very difficult behaviour and some cannot communicate very well at all.
+It’s true that the role can be both mentally and often physically challenging as most of the young people in our care will display very difficult behaviours and some cannot communicate very well at all.
 But, it’s hugely rewarding.

-At PCG, the complex care we provide is based up on a kind and focussed person-centred approach which is tailored to each young person as an individual.
+At PCG, the complex care we provide is based upon a kind and person-centred approach which is tailored to each young person as an individual.
 To ensure consistency, our shift patterns revolve around rolling 4 shifts on and 4 shifts off.

-Rotas are designed to meet the needs of the individual, so we all apply a flexible approach to ensure we can provide the very best care possible.
+Rotas are designed to meet the needs of the young person, so we all apply a flexible approach to ensure we can provide the very best care possible.

 We support you from day one which starts with a 2 week induction and training module, then ongoing courses during the year.
-We’ll also help you become level 3, and in some cases level 5 qualified in order to help develop your career into leadership and management.
+We’ll also help you achieve your industry qualifications to help develop your career towards leadership and management.

 AND SO THE DAY BEGINS…